 C.L.
 (Connie) Warthman, President and CEO

 Connie was born and raised in Erie and graduated from Academy High School.
 While at Academy, she served as editor of the school newspaper, the Academy “Star” and played on the basket ball & softball teams.
 She received her Bachelor of Arts degree in Political Science /History from Edinboro University of Pennsylvania and did graduate studies at Penn State University.
 Connie spent 10 years in family and youth counseling before moving to Union City.
 She has been involved with the funeral industry for over 40 years, the last 42 as owner of C.S.
 Warthman Funeral Home, Inc. where she oversaw its expansions, renovations, and incorporation.
 She retired from the US Navy Reserves after 23 years of service in the Public Affairs Office.
 She is a member of St. Teresa's Catholic Church where she served on the Auditorium Committee for many years.
-She has been active in the community as Past President of the Union City Chamber of Commerce, past Board Member of the Union City Senior Center Co-Op, Past member of the Union City Hospital Board of Incorporators, a 45 year member of the Civil Air Patrol, and a life member of the Penn State Alumni Association.
+She has been active in the community as Past President of the Union City Chamber of Commerce, past Board Member of the Union City Senior Center Co-Op, Past member of the Union City Hospital Board of Incorporators, a member of the Union City Lions Club, a 45 year member of the Civil Air Patrol, and a life member of the Penn State Alumni Association.
 She is also an avid golfer, having won the Corry Women’s City Tournament and the Corry Country Club Women’s Championship on several occasions.
 She continues to play golf in Union City and Corry.

 Gordon R. (Gordy) Schmidt, Vice President and Licensed Supervisor

 Gordy, a second-generation funeral director, joined the C.S.
 Warthman Funeral Home, Inc. in July 2010.
 Born and raised in Erie, Gordy graduated from Academy High School, where he was a member of the Water Polo and Swim Teams.
 Gordy earned his Bachelor of Science degree in Aero Space Engineering from Penn State University.
 Following graduation he worked for The Boeing Company, Helicopter Div. in the Aerodynamics and Flight Test Department.
 Returning to Erie he was Assistant General Manager for PrescoTech.
 Inc. specializing in Industrial Packaging Design & Sales.
-He attended Pittsburgh Institute of Mortuary Science, graduating with a degree in Funeral Serve Arts and Sciences and an Associate in Specialized Technology Degree.
+He attended Pittsburgh Institute of Mortuary Science, graduating with a degree in Funeral Service Arts and Sciences and an Associate in Specialized Technology Degree.
 Following graduation he joined the family funeral home, retiring from there in June 2010.
 Gordy is a member of First United Methodist Church of Erie, Eric County Aquatic Hall of Fame and Lawrence Lodge No. 708, F & A.M., past member of Penn State Alumni Council, past president and member of the Penn State Erie Alumni Association, past president of Presque Isle Rotary, Sales & Marketing Club of Erie and past Board Member of The Erie Playhouse.
 He is an Eagle Scout, three time YMCA National Diving Champion and has coached Diving at McDowell High School for 18 years before joining the coaching staff at Penn State Erie as current Diving coach for 11 years where he earned Diving Coach of the Year 4 times.
 Gordy is widowed and the father of five daughters and seven grandchildren.

 Stephen P. (Steve) Miller, Secretary/Treasurer